bumbac/BIG-Data-ELK/README.md

 After all containers are up:
 1. Access zeppelin notebook @ http://localhost:8088/
-2. Run all paragraphs
 2. Access Kibana @ http://127.0.0.1:5601/
 3. Create index from global
+4. Go to Managment/Save Objects/Import
+5. Use index global
-3. Import dasboard and visuals from "your project path"/kibana/export
+6. Import all objects from "your project path"/kibana/export/export.json